Weekly Information about Bright Comets (2024 Oct. 5: North)

 * C/2023 V4 ( Camarasa-Duszanowicz )

-It brightened very rapidly.
-Now it is 10.8 mag (July 8, Virgilio Gonano).
+It brightened very rapidly up to 10.0 mag in June (June 11, Virgilio Gonano).
+Now it is 14.6 mag (Sept.
+14, Ken-ichi Kadota).
 It will fade out rapidly after this.
-In the Northern Hemisphere, it will be getting lower gradually after this, and it will be unobservable in November.
-In the Southern Hemisphere, it is not observable now, but it will appear in August.
+It will be fainter than 18 mag in November.
+In the Northern Hemisphere, it will be unobservable in November.
+In the Southern Hemisphere, it will never be observable after this.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)